Machine Semiotics: Introduction

 \section{Introduction}

-The descriptive meaning of an utterance, such as ``I go to grandma now'' results compositionally from the meaning of its linguistic constituents, phrases and eventually single words.
-For the present example, we consider a speaker to whom the personal pronoun ``I'' is referring to.
-Moreover, this speaker announces her departure from the current place using present tense (``go'') in the sense of nearest future (``now'') with a locative goal (``to grandma'').
-The pragmatic sense of this utterance depends upon its respective context and the respective focusses.
-Thus, focusing upon departure from the current place may indicate the hearer's privacy at the soonest.
-In different contexts, the focus might be centered at the intention or the speaker's relationship to her grandma, e.g., in such a way, that visiting the grandmother implicates getting a substantial money gift.
+The conventional meaning of an utterance, such as ``I am going to grandma'' results compositionally from the meaning of its linguistic constituents, phrases and eventually single words.
+For the given example, we consider a speaker to whom the personal pronoun ``I'' is referring to.
+Moreover, this speaker announces her departure from the current place using present progressive tense (``am going'') with a locative goal (``to grandma''), such that the conventional meaning of the utterance can be formally circumscribed somehow as EVENT: go(AGENT: speaker, TIME: now, GOAL: grandmother(RELATION: speaker)).
+However, such semantic descriptions are largely underspecified in general \citep{Blutner98b}.
+Therefore, the pragmatic sense of an utterance also depends crucially upon its respective context, focus, and presuppositions.
+In our example, focusing upon departure from the current place may at least indicate the hearer's privacy.

-Yet for the following let us assume that the hearer is a heating device in a speech-assistive smart home environment, i.e. a \emph{cognitive heating} \citep{KlimczakWolffLindemannEA14, HuberEA18}.
-In this case, the abovementioned utterance could simply mean that in the nearest future, no further heating power will be required.
-This meaning results on the one hand from the heating's range of possible actions, which could be, in the simplest case, either to heat or not to heat.
-On the other hand, it is pragmatically implicated by the speaker's departure from her current place \citep{Grice69}.